Overcoming Disrespect in Medicine: Protecting Physician Dignity

-Treating patients with dignity is a fundamental cornerstone of our profession.
-Although we can all cite situations where we or our colleagues fell short, most of us aspire to helping our patients feel safe and respected.
-Yet the flip side of this equation is rarely mentioned.
-And the truth is that physicians are often not treated with the same dignity by their systems or their patients.
+Treating patients with dignity is one of the cornerstones of our profession.
+While we’ve all had moments when we—or our colleagues—didn’t quite measure up, most of us genuinely aim to make our patients feel safe and respected.
+But what about the flip side of this dynamic?
+It’s not talked about nearly enough: physicians are often not treated with the same dignity by their systems or even their patients.

-In this article, I’ll go over the fundamental changes that have contributed to this situation, and I’ll give you five strategies you can use to combat the disrespect and reclaim your dignity.
+In this article, I’ll dive into the major shifts that have led to this reality and share five practical strategies to help you push back against the disrespect and reclaim your sense of dignity.

-We've been conditioned to expect and even accept that patients in distress may lash out, but the fallout has been enormous over the past few years.
-As recently as five years ago, there was an expectation of respect for the expertise and sacrifice that a physician’s work entails.
+We’ve been conditioned to expect, and even accept, that patients in distress might lash out, but the toll this has taken on physicians in recent years has been enormous.
+As recently as five years ago there was still a general expectation of respect for the expertise and sacrifices that a physician’s work entails.

 But disrespect from patients is currently at an all-time high, sometimes even escalating to physical violence from patients.
 A recent study found that more than one third of public health workers in the US experience some form of workplace violence.
 Examples included stigma or discrimination, job-related threats, and bullying or harassment.